mobizt/FirebaseClient/README.md

 `<FirebaseWiFi>` The FirebaseWiFi class object that used for keeping the network credentials (WiFi APs and WiFi passwords).

 `<reconnect_option>`  The bool option for network reconnection.
-It should be set with `false` when the WiFi reconnection was controlled by your code or third-party library e.g. WiFiManager.
+It should set with `false` when the WiFi reconnection was controlled by your code or third-party library e.g. WiFiManager.

 The `FirebaseWiFi` class holds the WiFi credentials list.
 The AP and password can be added to list with `addAP`.

-The `FirebaseWiFi` object should be defined at the same level of `DefaultWiFiNetwork` and `AsyncClientClass` as it will be used internally by reference.
+The `FirebaseWiFi` object should be defined at the same usage scope of `DefaultWiFiNetwork` and `AsyncClientClass`.

 The example for working with multiple WiFi APs.